ItsDrTsach/together-we-strong-c4s/new-pc/README.md

 # New Computer Section
+For new programmers or new computers.

-Here you can find everything you need for when you have a new computer and you need to get all that hot stuff you like to use when programming.
+Get everything you need for when you have a new computer and you need to get all that hot stuff you like to use when programming.

 ## Here You can find:
 * __Keyboard shortcuts__